jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

     (b) any other class of persons specified as a third party by regulations.

 ### 104 Cost recovery
-(1) An agency may recover from a person who intends to lodge an application the actual and reasonable costs incurred by the agency in consulting and providing assistance to the person before the application is lodged (whether or not the application is subsequently lodged).
+(1) An agency may recover from a person who intends to lodge an application the actual and reasonable costs (determined in accordance with regulations made under section 108, if any) incurred by the agency in consulting and providing assistance to the person before the application is lodged (whether or not the application is subsequently lodged).
 (2) If a person lodges an application,—
-  (a) the EPA may recover from the person the actual and reasonable costs incurred by the EPA and any other agency in performing or exercising their functions, duties, or powers under this Act in relation to the application; and
+  (a) the EPA may recover from the person the actual and reasonable costs (determined in accordance with regulations made under section 108, if any) incurred by the EPA and any other agency in performing or exercising their functions, duties, or powers under this Act in relation to the application; and
-  (b) the Minister may recover from the person the actual and reasonable costs incurred in relation to a panel and a panel convener in performing or exercising their functions, powers, and duties under this Act in relation to the application.
+  (b) the Minister may recover from the person the actual and reasonable costs (determined in accordance with regulations made under section 108, if any) incurred in relation to a panel and a panel convener in performing or exercising their functions, powers, and duties under this Act in relation to the application.
 (3) The following applies in relation to the recovery of costs incurred in respect of the preliminary steps set out in sections 29 to 31 and 37 to 39:
   (a) if a substantive application is not lodged,—
-    (i) an agency may recover from the authorised person the actual and reasonable costs incurred by the agency in performing or exercising its functions, duties, or powers; and
+    (i) an agency may recover from the authorised person the actual and reasonable costs (determined in accordance with regulations made under section 108, if any) incurred by the agency in performing or exercising its functions, duties, or powers; and
-    (ii) the Minister may recover from the authorised person the actual and reasonable costs incurred by the Minister in performing or exercising their functions, duties, or powers; and
+    (ii) the Minister may recover from the authorised person the actual and reasonable costs (determined in accordance with regulations made under section 108, if any) incurred by the Minister in performing or exercising their functions, duties, or powers; and
   (b) if a substantive application is lodged,—
-    (i) the EPA may recover from the applicant the actual and reasonable costs incurred by the EPA and any other agency in performing or exercising their functions, duties, or powers; and
+    (i) the EPA may recover from the applicant the actual and reasonable costs (determined in accordance with regulations made under section 108, if any) incurred by the EPA and any other agency in performing or exercising their functions, duties, or powers; and
-    (ii) the Minister may recover from the applicant the actual and reasonable costs incurred in relation to a panel and a panel convener in performing or exercising their functions, powers, and duties.
+    (ii) the Minister may recover from the applicant the actual and reasonable costs (determined in accordance with regulations made under section 108, if any) incurred in relation to a panel and a panel convener in performing or exercising their functions, powers, and duties.
 (4) The EPA may recover from the applicant the costs of contributions made under section 110 to the costs of relevant third parties.
 (5) The EPA must—
   (a) recover costs recoverable under this section on behalf of the Minister or another agency if requested to do so by that Minister or agency; and